 The Most Popular Web Hosting Control Panels: cPanel vs. Plesk

-cPanel is the most widely used of the web hosting control panels available, with Plesk coming in second.
+cPanel is the most widely used web hosting control panels available, with Plesk coming in second.

-Much like some people swear by their iPhones, while others will only use phones running the Android operating system, both cPanel and Plesk users will argue their system is easier and better, and both are right.
+Some people swear by their iPhones, while others will only use phones running the Android operating system.
+Similarly, both cPanel and Plesk users will argue their system is easier and better, and both are right.

 - End-user website owners